(Updated August 25, 2025)Frequently Asked Questions(and some not asked frequently enough)

 Can you accept payment by check?

-No, because checks written on foreign banks are no longer accepted by Japanese banks.
+Unfortunately, no, as checks written on foreign banks are no longer accepted by Japanese banks.

 Can I pay by credit card?